What is alcohol?

 This doesn’t mean that alcohol makes you depressed (although it can have this effect).
 It means that alcohol slows down the central nervous system and inhibits many of the brain’s functions.
 It also affects almost all of the body’s cells and systems.

-It is processed at a fixed rate, and it generally takes about one hour to break down the alcohol content of one standard drink.
+The liver is the main body organ that removes alcohol from your bloodstream.
+Alcohol is processed at a fixed rate.
+It generally takes about one hour to break down the alcohol content of one standard drink.

 What is a standard drink?

-This is why you must measure standard drinks by the amount of alcohol they contain, and not by the number of glasses that you consume.
+So, you must measure standard drinks by the amount of alcohol they contain, and not by the number of glasses that you consume.

 Check the label of any bottle, can or cask of alcohol for the number of standard drinks it contains.

 You can also use these calculators to work out how much you are drinking:

 How much alcohol can different people drink safely?

 No amount of alcohol can be said to be safe.
 There are factors that can change how alcohol affects different people, including: